jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

 _Acknowledgments to William Pietri for consultation and experience related to William's SFShips Twitter project._

+This project was concluded when Twitter decided to charge fees for the posting API, without a threshold for free API use.

 * Twitter bot.
     * Study model code.